 I am a person who works out regularly.
 Here are some other facts about me: I haven’t set foot in a gym in months; I haven’t done any heavy weightlifting in over a year and a half; The last time I did serious cardio was about two months ago.
-So, apart from the fact that I recently decided to lose my mind as a coping mechanism, what supports the idea that “I am a person who works out regularly?”
+So what supports the idea that “I am a person who works out regularly?”
 I’m so glad you asked, and the answer is simple: identity.

 Earlier in life, I built a habit of exercising daily.
 I learned to enjoy pushing past my limits.
 With time, I started to believe that I was a “person who works out regularly.”